Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ## Key concepts
 ### Credentials

 A credential is a class which contains or can obtain the data needed for a service client to authenticate requests.
-Service clients across Azure SDK accept credentials when they are constructed, and service clients use those credentials to authenticate requests to the service.
+Service clients across the Azure SDK accept credentials when they're constructed.
+Service clients use those credentials to authenticate requests to the service.

-The Azure Identity library focuses on OAuth authentication with Azure AD, and it offers a variety of credential classes capable of acquiring an AAD token to authenticate service requests.
+The Azure Identity library focuses on OAuth authentication with Azure AD, and it offers a variety of credential classes capable of acquiring an Azure AD token to authenticate service requests.
 All of the credential classes in this library are implementations of the `TokenCredential` abstract class in [Azure.Core][azure_core_library], and any of them can be used to construct service clients capable of authenticating with a `TokenCredential`.

 See [Credential Classes](#credential-classes) for a complete listing of available credential types.